MoranaApps/jacoco-report/README.md

     paths: **/jacoco/**/*.xml
     min-coverage-overall: 80  # Require at least 80% overall coverage
     min-coverage-changed-files: 70  # Require at least 70% coverage for changed files
+    min-coverage-per-changed-file: 60  # Require at least 60% coverage for each changed file
     fail-on-threshold: true  # Fail the GitHub action if a threshold is not reached
  ```